 She is fearless on the mountain.Daughter’s instructor to a very proud father

 She started out on a T or J-bar (Tellerlift) with her class and demonstrated quickly she could handle it without falling off.
 She was even getting air (on purpose!).
 By the end of her session, she was leading bigger kids, taking the adult chair lift, and completely going up the T-bar and back down by herself.
 It was a pretty enlightening day for me, personally, to see her making so much progress.

 Lunch was filled with awesomely bad euro-techno music stereotypical of German-speaking ski areas.

 I know I mentioned only having tossed the boy into a half day: several instructors have told us that kids under 6 have a tendency to get pretty tired if you go for the full day.
 We’ve personally seen this a few times so, if you can deal with the shorter time, I’d recommend half-days for the younger kids.

-During the second half of Noah’s day, we figured we’d gamble with his attention span and put him on a snowboard.
+During the second half of my boy’s day, we figured we’d gamble with his attention span and put him on a snowboard.
 Once he told us he was done via falling down then not moving anymore, we noticed Feldberg has a sledding area.
 We weren’t aware of this since, the last time we visited , the weather was so bad we couldn’t see it.
 Use of the sled slope doesn’t cost anything; however, renting a sled for the day is only 5€.
 Bring your own sled for any downtime.
 We also noticed an area directly next to the sled hill that had a low rope-pulley system that your kid can use to be taken up to a bunny slope if they’re just starting out and you don’t want to fork over €€€ for ski school.